EternityForest/KaithemAutomation/README.md

 # If you already have a .venv in your folder, it
 # May be best to delete it and start over.
-poetry config virtualenvs.in-project true
+poetry config --local virtualenvs.in-project true

+# This config setting is needed on many platforms,
+# the keyring is not used with Kaithem and on
+# some systems enabling it crashes everything.
+poetry config --local keyring.enabled false

 poetry install -v

 # Poetry will run it in the virtualenv
 poetry run python dev_run.py

+# Hit Ctrl-C to stop. may need to try a few times if there are mamy active threads.

+# On some systems, to use audio mixing
+# You may need to run 'sudo make root-use-pipewire-jack'
+# And prefix everything that uses JACK with pw-jack

+# pw-jack poetry run python dev_run.py

 ```

+Expect this to take a few minutes.
+If it gets stuck at Preparing...
+it is probably not actually stuck and just needs a few.
+It should only be 15mins max though, at least on a Pi4.

-Then visit http://localhost:8002 and log in with your normal Linux username and password.
+Then visit http://YOUR_PI_ADDRESS:8002/index and log in with your normal Linux username and password.

+Most likely it will be http://raspberrypi.local:8002/index  if you
+kept the defaults when installing.

 ### Access from Anywhere